alperenbutun/dpda-ones-double-zeros/README.md

 **Elimination of Zeros**: Corresponding zeros are eliminated between the input and the stack during the computation.

-**Only Two Character Stack Search**: Checking the first two characters of the stack is equivalent to search the entire stack.
+**Searching the Stack**: Checking the first two characters of the stack is equivalent to search the entire stack.

 As a result, I removed the earlier Proposal document from this repository because it contained novelty claims that I could no longer support confidently.